Alfons Sampsted

-Alfons Sampsted (born 6 April 1998) is an Icelandic professional footballer who plays as a right-back for club Birmingham City, and for the Iceland national team.
+Alfons Sampsted (born 6 April 1998) is an Icelandic professional footballer who plays as a right-back for club Go Ahead Eagles and the Iceland national team.

 Club career

+Breiðablik

 Alfons started his career with local club Breiðablik in Kópavogur in 2015, playing a single cup game, before going on loan to Þór from Akureyri for the latter half of the season.
 In 2016, he played most of Breiðablik's games as they finished 6th in the 2016 Úrvalsdeild.

+Norrköping

-In January 2017, he was transferred to Swedish club IFK Norrköping.
+In January 2017, Alfons was transferred to Swedish club IFK Norrköping.
 He spent three seasons there without ever cementing his place, spending time on loan at IF Sylvia and Landskrona BoIS in Sweden and Breiðablik in Iceland.

+Bodø/Glimt

-In February 2020, he joined Norwegian club Bodø/Glimt and was a key player in the 2020 season as the club won their first national title.
-There, he replaced former right back player Erlend Reitan who was on loan from Rosenborg.
+In February 2020, Alfons joined Norwegian club Bodø/Glimt and was a key player in the 2020 season as the club won their first national title.
+There, he replaced former right-back Erlend Reitan who was on loan from Rosenborg.

+Twente

-On 27 December 2022, he joined Dutch club FC Twente.
+On 27 December 2022, Alfons joined Dutch club FC Twente.

+Birmingham City

-He joined English League One (third-tier) club Birmingham City on 12 August 2024 on loan for the season.
+On 12 August 2024, Alfons joined League One (third-tier) club Birmingham City on a season-long loan.
 The deal included an option to purchase.
-He made "a solid, no nonsense debut" the next day as a second-half substitute in Birmingham's 1–0 EFL Cup win away to Charlton Athletic.
-Following a title-winning campaign, the club exercised their purchase option at the end of the 2024–25 season.
+He made "a solid, no- nonsense debut" the next day as a second-half substitute in Birmingham's 1–0 EFL Cup win away to Charlton Athletic.
+Following a title-winning campaign, the English club exercised their purchase option at the end of the 2024–25 season.

+Go Ahead Eagles

+On 24 January 2026, Alfons returned to the Netherlands to join Go Ahead Eagles for an undisclosed fee.

 International career

-Alfons is as of 15 November 2020 the highest capped player of the Icelandic U21 national team with 30 games.
+As of 15 November 2020, Alfons is the highest-capped player of the Icelandic U21 national team with 30 games.